 - Board.
 Sole responsibility for approving the capital management policy and plan.
-Overall responsibility for monitoring capital management. - Audit and Risk Committee.
-Reviews the capital management policy and plan and makes recommendations to the Board.
-Responsible for reviewing and monitoring the key capital management metrics and tolerances and presenting key capital management information to the Board as required.
-Responsible for monitoring the alignment of the investment strategy with the capital management policy and plan, ensuring appropriate levels of capital to meet the Company's obligations - Finance Function.
+Overall responsibility for monitoring capital management.
+Reviews the capital management policy and plan.
+Responsible for reviewing and monitoring the key capital management metrics and tolerances and presenting key capital management information.
+Responsible for monitoring the alignment of the investment strategy with the capital management policy and plan, ensuring appropriate levels of capital to meet the Company's obligations. - Finance Function.
 Responsible for producing the reports necessary for appropriate monitoring that the capital management policy is being followed and monitoring execution of the capital management plan. - Risk Management Function.
 Responsible for maintaining and developing the capital management policy and plan.
 Responsible for maintaining the SCR and MCR calculations.

-There have been no material changes to capital management during 2018.
+There have been no material changes to capital management during 2019.